munificent/craftinginterpreters/book/a-map-of-the-territory.md

 So, back to languages:

-* **Compilation** is an *implementation technique* that involves translating a source language to some other -- usually lower-level -- form.
+* **Compiling** is an *implementation technique* that involves translating a source language to some other -- usually lower-level -- form.
 When you generate bytecode or machine code, you are compiling.
 When you transpile to another high-level language you are compiling too.
-If users run a tool that takes a source language and outputs some target language and then stops, we call that tool a **compiler**.

-* **Interpretation** describes the *user experience of executing a language*.
-If the end user has a single tool that takes in source code and is able to then execute it immediately, that tool is an **interpreter**.
+* When we say a language implementation "is a **compiler**", we mean it translates source code to some other form but doesn't execute it.
+The user has to take the resulting output and run it themselves.

+* Conversely, when say an implementation "is an **interpreter**", we mean it takes in source code and executes it immediately.
+It runs programs "from source".

 Like apples and oranges, some implementations are clearly compilers and *not* interpreters.
 GCC and Clang take your C code and compile it to machine code.
 An